E-Scores for (In)Correctness Assessment of Generative Model Outputs: THEORETICAL RESULTS

-where $\sigma \rbr{g_{\pi} \rbr{x}}$ is a permuted version of the generated response $g_{\pi} \rbr{x}$, and the union is over all permutations.
 If we fix $\sigma$ to the identity ordering only, we recover \cref{eq:simple_response_set}.
 Similarly, \citet{rubintoles2025conformal} restrict $\sigma$ to orderings (what they call topological orderings of an approximate deducibility graph) obtained from GPT-4o \citep{openai2024gpt4o}.
 Lastly, \citet{mohri2024language,cherian2024large} do not account for the inherent ordering of the sub-responses to make up a response.
 Therefore, \cref{eq:response_set} is a super-set of responses, containing all the response sets discussed above.
 In fact, we believe that it is the largest set of responses to consider when given a \emph{single} generated response $g_{\pi} \rbr{x}$.

 Instead of the full response set in \cref{eq:response_set}, one might choose to use a sub-set depending on the use-case, while maintaining guarantees.
 For example, we use \cref{eq:simple_response_set} in \cref{subsec:experiments-processbench} as it is tailor-made for that benchmark.